 Your Roth IRA withdrawals are tax-free as long as you're 59 and a half or older and your account is at least five years old.
 Withdrawals from traditional IRA accounts are taxed as regular income, depending on the tax bracket of the year in which you make the withdrawal.
 In addition to your tax-deductible contributions, all profits from your traditional IRA are fully taxable at the time of distribution.
 If you close your IRA, you don't have to pay the tax immediately.

+For those looking to invest in precious metals, Gold and Silver IRA Custodians can help you set up an IRA that allows you to invest in gold and silver.
 At the end of the year, you'll receive a 1099-R from your IRA depositary showing the amount of your withdrawal.
 This amount will also be reported to the IRS, but you are still responsible for including it in your own taxes.
 The IRS treats IRA distributions as ordinary income, just like the money you earn from your work, and they will be taxed accordingly when you file your income tax return.
 With a traditional, cumulative, SEP or SIMPLE IRA, you make pre-tax contributions (if your income is below a certain level and meets certain other requirements) and you don't pay taxes until you withdraw money.

 There are several IRA options and many places to open these accounts, but the Roth IRA and the traditional IRA are by far the most popular types.
 There are some exceptions due to financial hardship to the penalties for withdrawing money from a traditional IRA or the investment earnings portion of a Roth IRA before turning 59 and a half years old.
 Roth IRA investment earnings are subject to deferred tax and may never be taxed if withdrawn as part of a qualifying distribution.
 You can also get rid of the tax penalty if you make a deposit in an IRA and change your mind before the extended due date on that year's tax return.